imagej/imagej.github.io/_pages/plugins/xlib.md

 displays a mask where values higher than 170 are set to a red color, while the remaining are set to black.
-It is important to set the argument "Format for output image" to "int color" in order to enable color output.
+Like in the the previous example, it is important to set the argument "Format for output image" to "int color" in order to enable color output.

 {% include thumbnail align="right" width="400" src='/media/plugins/xfig6-7-03.jpg' title='left: image i0, 2nd: image i1, 3rd: image i2, right: colored mask out of images i0, i1, i2' %} The operation
 ```python